d-zentz/Distorion-pedal/README.md

 ## Circuit design/Schematic
 The fundamental idea of this circuit is to amplify an AC signal, then to clip the signal to generate a distorted tone.
 This is done in a few stages.

-## Stage 1: Input Band Pass Filter
+## Stage one: Input Band Pass Filter
 The AC input must first go through a band pass filter to block out both high and low frequencies.
 The frequency will "pass" (attenuate with less than -3dB) the signals that are between roughly 34hz to 8khz.
 This will allow for the normal guitar signal to pass through, while attenuating possible noise.